How Expensive is it to Study in Australia?

 It’s important to consider additional expenses such as textbooks, course materials, and leisure activities.
 Textbooks can be quite expensive, ranging from AUD 100 to AUD 300 per semester.
 However, you can explore options like second-hand textbooks or online resources to save money.
 Leisure activities, such as dining out, traveling, or joining clubs and societies, are also part of the overall student experience but may require budgeting.

-Related Article: How to Study in Australia from Pakistan
+Related Article: Cost of Studying in Australia

 Conclusion